numediart/Transimmersium/pages/action3.md

 Proofs - Unity video and first results :

 ![Project partners](https://raw.githubusercontent.com/numediart/Transimmersium/main/assets/img/trans_action3_trajectory.jpg)
-_Example of data output : user position, pedestrian corssing (green), potential accidents (cars versus people position)._
+_Example of data output : user path from positions history (gray line), pedestrian corssing (green), potential accidents (cars versus people position).
+Head and eye directions are also available to check where the user is looking to understand why this accident occured._

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MvlZir2HDqg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-_Example of video with the interface and the view of the user when makig a tour of the roundabout_
+_Example of video with the interface and the view of the user when making a tour of the roundabout_

 ---